giri2021/Chat-GPT/README.md

 ## Building a GPT from Scratch: Attention is All You Need and Beyond

 This repository contains code and resources for building a Generatively Pretrained Transformer (GPT) from scratch, inspired by the "Attention is All You Need" paper and the architectures of GPT-2 and GPT-3.
+This Project Reference Learn from youtube link below:
+_ [ referance youtube link ](https://www.youtube.com/watch?v=kCc8FmEb1nY&t=483s) This youtube channel to help you to built Chart GPT from step by step

 ## Overview